huangciyin/rxBus/README.md

 The difference of above interface is type of return.
 The detail of implement could be find in [UserServiceVertxImpl](https://github.com/stream1984/rxBus/blob/master/src/test/java/me/streamis/rxbus/test/service/client/UserServiceVertxImpl.java)

-The next thing is listen request from client, we make register for rpc invoking.
+Then listen request from client, we make register for rpc invoking.

     rpcInvoker = new DefaultRPCInvoker(serviceMapping);